Best Practices

 The Illinois Department of Commerce and Economic Opportunity (Illinois DCEO) set an initial LIHWAP minimum payment of $250 to prioritize reconnecting those with large past due bills.
 However, the state found that most applicants with large past due bills lived in Chicago, while applicants in the rest of the state had much lower past due amounts.
 This was especially true in rural areas, where local agencies noticed that many income-eligible households were not able to receive LIHWAP benefits because their water and wastewater bills were lower than the state’s minimum payment of $250.

-- In rural areas, smaller water providers continued payments or disconnections, making eligible households unable to receive benefits.
+- In rural areas, smaller water providers did not enact moratoria and continued or disconnections, making eligible households unable to receive benefits.

 - Some faced disconnection notices for bills as low as $20.